 Live video streams do not have captions.
 This fails WCAG 2.1 success criterion 1.2.4 (captions - live).

-We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations (opens in a new tab).
+We are exploring ways to include live captions of a sufficient quality, however live video is exempt from meeting the accessibility regulations (opens in a new tab).

 Some older pre-recorded videos don’t have an audio captioning or description, so the information in them isn’t available to people who cannot see or the hear the video content.
 This doesn’t meet WCAG 2.1 success criterion 1.2.2, 1.2.3, 1.2.5.